djmakproto/twitch-m3u8-finder/readme.md

 ![extension time](img/extensionTime.PNG)

-If you are looking for a stream from the current day you can just simply type in the time in either 12 or 24 hour format (00:00, 12:00 am, or 12:00am if looking for a stream that started at midnight today)
+If you are looking for a stream from the current day you can simply type the time in either 12 or 24-hour format (ie 00:00, 12:00 am, or 12:00am if looking for a stream that started at midnight today)

 Whichever website you choose to get information from, the timestamp must match one of the above formats exactly or else the tool may not work properly.